AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Evaluation

 \subsection{Gas Costs}

-During the 140 performance tests, we also collect their corresponding gas fees in Ether (tested in the Ethereum Rinkeby network).
-One Ether is around 1,000 USD (at the historically high range) at the time of our submission.
+Throughout the 200 performance tests, we also collected the corresponding gas fees in Ether (for the Ethereum Rinkeby environment) and in Matic (for the layer-2 Polygon network).
+As of June 2023, the value of one Ether is approximately 1,860 USD, while one Matic is around 0.7 USD.

-\myfig\ref{fig:GasFee} shows the CDF (cumulative distribution function) plot per app uploading in \name.
-We can see that over 95\% gas fees are in the range of 0.00008245 Ether (0.082 USD) and 0.00008773 Ether (0.088 USD).
+\myfig\ref{fig:GasFee} shows the CDF (cumulative distribution function) plot per app uploading in \name, for both Ethereum and Polygon.
+We can see that for the Ethereum Rinkeby environment, over 95\% gas fees are in the range of 0.00008245 Ether (0.1534 USD) and 0.00008773 Ether (0.1632 USD).
 Only four tests consumed a gas fee over 0.0001 Ether, ranging from 0.00010374 and 0.00012461 Ether.
-The average of all 140 gas fees is 0.00008466 (0.085 USD).
-Since only uploads in \name costs gas and one upload can serve all future downloads, we believe that such a gas cost is acceptable.
-To further reduce gas in the future, we will explore other smart contract platforms (e.g., the gas-free EOS \cite{EOS} and Hyperledger Fabric \cite{Hyperledger}) beyond the currently widely-used Ethereum.
+The average of all the gas fees of \name in the Ethereum Rinkeby environment is 0.00008466 Ether (0.1575 USD).
+In contrast, the gas fees of \name in the Polygon network is even much smaller, with an average of only 0.002821 Matic (0.002 USD).
+Since only uploads in \name cost gas and one upload can serve all future downloads, we believe that such gas costs are quite acceptable for real-world deployment.